 I salute you Download, soz I didn’t stay to watch you Ozzy mate but huge respect to the last true subculture & the nicest crowd – every old rocker, new metaller and everything in between, I’m sure I’ll be back! \m/

-Disclosure!
-I had a paid for Guest ticket from a colleague who also works for Festival Republic.
-This was not at all linked to my review but I thought it needed mentioning as my experience would have been slightly different to standard ticket holders.
-Guest pass was £60 for the full weekend and included a separate entrance access to the guest area which you don’t get with standard tickets.
-You can get access with some of the boutique camping options etc and I would reccomend it!
+Disclosure: To attend Download I had a paid-for Guest ticket from a colleague who also works for Festival Republic.
+This was not linked to my review but I thought it needed mentioning as my experience would have been slightly different to standard ticket holders.
+The guest pass was £60 for the full weekend and included a separate entrance access to the guest area which you don’t get with standard tickets.
+You can get access with some of the boutique camping options etc and I would recommend it!